Mustang Coaching Staff

 Head Coach Bryan Farris

-Bryan Farris is in his second season as Morningside's head men's and women's swimming coach.
+Bryan Farris is in his third season as Morningside's head men's and women's swimming coach.

 He is the fourth head coach in the history of the Mustangs' swim program.

 Farris, a former NCAA All-American and Big Ten Conference champion as a competitor at the University of Iowa, had been the head coach of the Sioux City boys high school swimming team and was the former head coach of the Sioux City East High School girls swimming team.
 Farris has also helped develop younger swimmers with the Siouxland Sharks Swim Club.

 Farris graduated from Iowa in 1986 and earned a master’s degree in secondary education from the University of South Dakota in 1988.